Structure learning for extremal tree models

 So far we have not assumed any specific model for the extremal dependence on the edges since we are able to estimate the tree structure fully non-parametrically with the methods from this paper.
 If we were only interested in interpretation of the extremal graphical structure we could stop our analysis here.
 If we require a model for rare event simulation or risk assessment, in a second step we can choose arbitrary bivariate Pareto models for each edge.
 For simplicity, we choose here for all edges the H\"usler--Reiss model (see Example~\ref{ex_HR}) resulting in a H\"usler--Reiss tree.
 For this model, the bivariate parameter estimates $\hat \Gamma_{ij}$ can be chosen directly as the empirical extremal variogram estimates for all $\{i,j\} \in \hat E_\Gamma$.
 Alternatively, we could estimate them by censored maximum likelihood.
-In both cases, the remaining entries of the H\"usler--Reiss parameter matrix can be obtained from the additivity of the extremal variogram on the tree in~\eqref{gamma_additivity}.
-Figure~\ref{MST_exchange_ECs} shows the extremal correlations implied by the fitted H\"usler--Reiss tree model against the empirical counterparts $\hat \chi_{ij}$, $i,j\in V$.
+In both cases, the remaining entries of the H\"usler--Reiss parameter matrix can be obtained from the additivity of the extremal variogram on the tree in~\eqref{gamma_additivity}. {We denote the corresponding parameter matrix completed on the tree $\hat T_\Gamma$ by $\hat \Gamma^{\hat T_\Gamma}$}. {Recall the relation between $\Gamma$ and $\chi$ for H\"usler--Reiss models from Example~\ref{ex_HR}.} Figure~\ref{MST_exchange_ECs} shows the extremal correlations implied by the fitted H\"usler--Reiss tree model, that is, $\hat \chi^{\hat T_\Gamma}_{ij} = 2 - 2 \Phi\big(\sqrt{\hat \Gamma_{ij}^{\hat T_\Gamma}}/2\big)$, against the empirical counterparts $\hat \chi_{ij}$, $i,j\in V$.
 Even though the tree structure is a very sparse graph with only $d-1$ edges, the extremal dependence between all variables is well-explained.